tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-snyk/usage.md

 # Snyk - Usage

-To use the Snyk plug-in, the plug-in must be loaded only if you an existing GitHub / GitLab / Bitbucket integration.
+To use the Snyk plug-in, the plug-in must be loaded only if you have an existing GitHub, GitLab, or Bitbucket integration.
 The Snyk data is imported only if Snyk scan is performed on the repositories.

 ## Integration type